lozymon/lm.maker/README.md

   - jQuery get
   - jQuery get attr
   - jQuery get css
-  > **Description:** Get the computed style properties for the first element in the set of matched elements.
-  > 1. jQuery Element
-  > 2. A CSS property.

   - jQuery get data
   - jQuery get data from element
   - jQuery get element